nseckinoral/samples-dotnet/inventory-v3-0/README.md

 ## Fetching the In-Store Metadata Across Multiple Stores ##
 If you need the **In-Store Metadata** of an item **for all stores**, you need to use the **GetAsync** method of **ItemInStoreMetadataClient**.

-If you provide a location, In-Store Metadata search query will be executed on stores nearby to given location.
-When you execute a location based search,you must set companyWide parameter to true.
+If you provide a location, In-Store Metadata search query will be executed on stores nearby to the given location.
+When you execute a location based search, you must set **companyWide** parameter to **true**.

-**Note:** Search distance is Maximum search distance in miles for given search location.
+**Note:** Search distance is the maximum search distance in miles for a given search location.

 **Usage:**

-Fetching in-store metadata has two different ways.
+Fetching in-store metadata is possible through two different ways.
 You can use a **key-value** pair or a **keyprefix**.

 **Using Key-Value Pair:**